 It’s Crock Pot season!
 Or should I say….it’s winter.
 I love a good crock pot recipe and I can’t think of a better way to prepare dinner, than to have it cooking and simmering all day while I’m hard at work too!

 Today I am sharing one of my favorite slow cooker meals.
 A hearty and slightly spicy Jambalaya our family loves!

-We make this fairly often throughout the winter.
-Not only does it leave the house smelling amazing, but it makes several servings.
-It’s perfect if you need to feed a hungry crowd or it’s perfect for meal prep if you aren’t trying to feed 10 people!
-It’s super easy to make and you end up with easy, heat-n-go meals to enjoy throughout the week.
+We make this fairly often no matter the season.
+Not only does it make the house smell amazing, but it also makes several servings.
+Which is perfect if you need to feed a hungry crowd or if you like to meal prep for the week ahead!
+It’s super easy to make and you end up with delicious heat-and-go meals to enjoy throughout the week.

-I have a large crock pot (6.5 quarts), but if you have a smaller one (around 4 quarts) or don’t want extra servings for the week, I would recommend cutting the recipe in half.
+I have a large crock pot (6.5 quarts), so if you have a smaller one (around 4 quarts) or don’t want lots of extra servings for the week, I would recommend cutting the recipe in half.

 Hearty Crock Pot Jambalaya